Extreme value theory: Univariate theory

+The theory for extreme values of a single variable is governed by the extreme value theorem, also called the Fisher–Tippett–Gnedenko theorem, which describes which of the three possible distributions for extreme values applies for a particular statistical variable $X$.

 Multivariate theory

 Extreme value theory in more than one variable introduces additional issues that have to be addressed.
 One problem that arises is that one must specify what constitutes an extreme event.

 Although this is straightforward in the univariate case, there is no unambiguous way to do this in the multivariate case.
 The fundamental problem is that although it is possible to order a set of real-valued numbers, there is no natural way to order a set of vectors.